 The API gravity calculator estimates the API gravity of petroleum liquids.
-API gravity is extensively used as a measure of the grade of crude oil product.
+API gravity is extensively used as a measure of the grade of crude oil products.
 The API gravity is a function of the relative density or specific gravity of the crude oil liquid.
 This calculator will help you answer questions like, what is the API gravity of gasoline or petrol?
-Read on to understand more on specific gravity to API conversion formula.
+Read on to understand more on the specific gravity to API conversion formula.

 What is API gravity and how it is measured?

-The API gravity is a measure of the heaviness of crude oil product when compared with water.
+The API gravity is a measure of the heaviness of crude oil products when compared with water.
 The term API in API gravity stands for American Petroleum Institute, with reference to the institution that developed it.
 The API gravity is calculated based on the specific gravity of the liquid.
 To find the API gravity of a liquid, initially, the relative density is calculated using a hydrometer or an oscillating U-tube conforming to industry standards ASTM D1298 or D4052.
 The specific gravity is then used in the API gravity formula.
 The API gravity of a crude product is related to the specific gravity using the equation: